 - UPDATE: June 11, 2015: A peer-reviewed critique by Richard A. Isenberg MD

-- UPDATE: List of 90 studies linking porn use/porn addiction to sexual problems, low libido, less brain activation to vanilla porn, and less sexual & relationship satisfaction.
+- UPDATE: List of 0f over 100 studies linking porn use/porn addiction to sexual problems, low libido, less brain activation to sexual stimuli, and less sexual & relationship satisfaction.